Why Yelp is More Important Than You Think

 If someone posts a bad review don’t expect Yelp to help.
 Even if you believe it was unfair or unjustified negative reviews play an important part in their service and they are unlikely to intervene.

-Yelp does offer tools to help you resolve things on your own, providing a way to contact the reviewer (and hopefully resolve the issue) privately.
+Yelp does offer tools to help florists resolve things on your own, providing a way to contact the reviewer (and hopefully resolve the issue) privately.
 Consumers can choose to remove their reviews.

 You can also respond publicly and your comments will be seen alongside the original review.
 The general consensus here is that the merchant never wins in an online war (more people relate to the customer that the merchant) so take a deep breath, stay classy & polite, show you are listening and never attack.